Modelling the galaxy-halo connection with semi-recurrent neural networks: Important Features

 \subsection{Subgroup Randomising}

-While the randomisation of shuffle groups eliminates the influence of all halo growth-related quantities, or all relating to external mass concentration, one can scramble individual quantities or subsets of the shuffle group, which may have an important influence on the galaxy's formation history, in spite of physical correlations within the shuffle group.
+One can scramble individual quantities or subsets of the shuffle group, which may have an important influence on the galaxy's formation history, in spite of physical correlations within the shuffle group.
+In \cref{fig:rt2} we show this result for two examples, one for each network, compared with the result from shuffling the remaining shuffle group members and the full shuffle group.

+We test scaled infall time, formation time and infall mass ratio in the satellite network.
+While these may be important quantities for satellite \ac{sfh}, in \cref{fig:rt2} we see that the difference between predictions with these infall parameters and the rest of shuffle group 1a is small, suggesting that they have little effect on the performance of the satellite network.
+This may owe to the onset of the target's satellite phase being inferred from the growth histories of the subhalo and its host.
+On the contrary, the deviation from scrambling infall parameters is larger, indicating that it is useful to utilise them explicitly.
+The metallicity deviation is also larger for infall only, however poorly constrained, which may indicate their importance.

 \citet{Donnan} indicate that star formation histories and gas phase metallicities in \ac{illtng} are modulated by the cosmic web.
-We randomise cosmic web distances in the central network, and compare the predicted scatter with the result when scrambling the full shuffle group 2, in \cref{fig:rtCW}.
-We see that shuffling only the cosmic web distances has a noticeable effect on the scatter in mass weighted metallicity of high mass galaxies, contrary to the result from the \ac{rfr}, yet the offset is larger and applies to more galaxies when randomising the full shuffle group.
-This would suggest that the network favours the overdensity components when effectively constraining the mass weighted metallicity.
-However, the noticeable variance in metallicity histories suggest that cosmic web distances do serve to control smaller variations in the \ac{zh}; as high mass galaxies tend to be affected, this may point to the acquisition of metal-rich subhalos.
+We randomise cosmic web distances in the central network, and compare the predicted scatter with the result when scrambling overdensities as the remaining data of shuffle group 2.
+Though not shown here, shuffling only the cosmic web distances has a noticeable effect on the scatter in the mass weighted metallicity of a handful of high mass galaxies.
+Yet in our $\Xi$ tables, showing the overall effect, the cosmic web is insignificant, and the offset is larger and applies to most galaxies when randomising overdensity.
+This, along with the larger interquartile ranges of $\Xi$ for the cosmic web, would suggest that the network favours the overdensity components when effectively constraining the mass weighted metallicity.

-As a second example of subgroup randomising, we test scaled infall time, formation time and infall mass ratio in the satellite network, which our \ac{rfr} has listed as potentially important quantities for satellite \ac{sfh}.
-While this may indeed be the case, in \cref{fig:rtInfall} we see that the difference between predictions with these infall parameters and the full shuffle group 1a is small, suggesting that they have little effect on the performance of the satellite network.
-Again, this may owe to the onset of the target's satellite phase being inferred from the growth histories of the subhalo and its host.